 Implementing the financial delegation to be made to the Executive Headteacher, Headteacher, Head of School and or the Business Manager.

-Responding and report on any issues arising from the audit of the school's accounts.
+Responding and reporting on any issues arising from the audit of the school's accounts.

 Ensuring that the financial implications of staffing decisions are explicitly identified, understood, budgeted for and that any unbudgeted items are pre-approved by the Resource Committee.